rows/desktop_context_menu/README.md

 If you do not set the `onTap` callback, the menu item will be disabled.

-To add a separator between menu items, you need to add a `ContextMenuItemSeparator` between `ContextMenuItem`s:
+To add a separator between menu items, you need to add a `ContextMenuSeparator` between `ContextMenuItem`s:

 ```dart
 ...